 Noticing their friend was distracted the three girls all shared a look before all shrugging their shoulders.
 Only Kuroda had an idea as to what was going through the petite brunette's head but wouldn't think of saying it out loud.
 SPR was a bit of a sore topic for Mai and the only reason she even knew about this was because of the breakdown that Mai had about a year ago.

-Deciding to bring her friend back to the world of the living Kuroda reached over and gently nudged the girl electing a quick, "Huh?", from her.
+Deciding to drag her friend back to the world of the living, Kuroda reached over and gently nudged the brunette eliciting a quick, "Huh?" from her.

-Blushing from the embarrassment of being caught while her mind was off in lala land Mai quickly grabbed one of the menu's and flipped it in front of her face to hide the heat she could feel burning her cheeks but, in doing so, also wound up slapping herself in the face with her temporary shield causing a grunt of pain to slip between her lips.
+Blushing from the embarrassment of being caught while her mind was off in la-la land, Mai quickly grabbed one of the menu's and flipped it in front of her face to hide the heat she could feel burning her cheeks.
+However, in doing so, also wound up slapping herself in the face with her temporary shield causing a grunt of pain to slip between her lips.